-A manager can practice with tools, gain skills, track progress, play with them (fun!), and measure the micro-successes that lead to macro: being able to use the tools when the stakes are high.
+A leader can practice with tools, gain skills, track progress, play with them (fun!), and measure the micro-successes that lead to macro: being able to use the tools when the stakes are high.

 Problems roll uphill.
-A manager fails, and their manager is in trouble.
+A leader fails, and their leader is in trouble.
 Quality issues impact the brand and ultimately impact profitability and growth.
 Employee turnover slows everything down and increases costs, especially when you become a company known to be difficult to work for.

-One bad manager can infect their team, their colleagues and colleagues’ teams, and even their own manager.
+One bad leader can infect their team, their colleagues and colleagues’ teams, and even their own leader.

 Ready?
 Let’s talk.